canjs/canjs/guides/getting-started-tutorial/app-state.md

 <menu menus="{menus}" restaurant="{restaurant}"></menu>
 ```

-In the code above, we passed the "menus" and "restaurant" attributes to our
+In the code above, we passed the `menus` and `restaurant` attributes to our
-Site Menu component, "menus" and "confirmation" to the Order Form components,
+Site Menu component, `menus` and `confirmation` to the Order Form components,
-and the "restaurant" attribute to the Restaurant List component. *These
+and the `restaurant` attribute to the Restaurant List component. *These
 attributes will automatically be included in the scope of the components*.

 Below is a diagram detailing how the connections work for connecting the